 I have led five SAVE THE FROGS!
 Ecotours, including the inaugural 2017 SAVE THE FROGS!
 Costa Rica Ecotour, and have been involved in the design, development and coordination of all twelve SAVE THE FROGS!
 Ecotours that have taken place since 2013.

-Costa Rica has incredible wildlife, beaches, and rainforest and I am very excited to introduce you to the country’s abundant amphibians and rich culture.
+Costa Rica has incredible wildlife, beaches, rainforests and volcanoes and I am very excited to introduce you to the country’s abundant amphibians and rich culture.
 Costa Rica is one of the most biodiverse areas on the planet and our SAVE THE FROGS!
 Costa Rica Osa Ecotour will be something you will remember for the rest of your life.
-I look forward to frogging Costa Rica with you!
+I look forward to frogging Costa Rica with you!”

 Dr. Kerry Kriger taking a bamboo flute break on Tortuguero Beach during the inaugural SAVE THE FROGS!
 Costa Rica Ecotour, July 2017.